How to Have A Successful Website Strategy Meeting

 - Understanding your business and marketing goals.

 - Making sure that the art directly addresses those goals.

 The Website Developer

 The developer is the person that puts everything together.
 He or she translates the business strategy, content strategy, and design strategy into a website that accomplishes your goals.
 Every step along the way, the strategist should be helping you know what is possible and guide you to solutions that can actually happen.
-The developer also is a part of that guidance.
+The developer in the implementer of that strategy.

 Sample Agenda for a Web Strategy Meeting

 There are many ways to conduct a web strategy meeting.
 This agenda might be tweaked or adjusted to fit the needs of a particular client but you can use this as a guide to know if you are on the right track.

 Process is important.
 The steps you take in building your website can make or break how a website project will come together.
 Process planning can mean the difference between a project taking 90 days and being amazing to taking a year and being mediocre.
 The longer your project takes, the more likely it becomes that your goals and messaging will become muddled in the process.

 If the team you are working with doesn't understand you or your company then it's an exercise in futility.
 Your web team should spend time understanding you before you come to the office for your kickoff meeting, but then take additional time within that meeting to learn everything they might have missed initially or to more clearly define your audience.